About brain cancer

 When cancer develops in the brain, the cells change and grow in an abnormal way.
 As the cancer grows, it develops into a group of cells called a tumour.
 When a brain tumour spreads within the brain, it is called malignant.
 Malignant brain tumours contain cancer cells and can press down on different areas of your brain and cause symptoms.
 Benign brain tumours do not contain cancer cells.

-About 300 people are diagnosed with brain tumours every year in Ireland.
+In 2017 it was estimated that 390 people are diagnosed with brain tumours every year in Ireland.
 There are many types of brain tumours that can affect different age groups.